seapagan/lice2/README.md

 - The code has been modernized and cleaned up, all type-hinting has been added.
 - It passes strict linting with the latest 'Ruff' and 'mypy'.
-- GitHub actions set up for linting, `Dependabot` and `Dependency Review`.
+- GitHub actions set up for linting, `Renovate` and `Dependency Review`.
 - Can output a list of licenses and languages in JSON format for integration with other tools.